What are Pink Sheets Stocks?

 Some of the advantages are as follows:

-- As we have already discussed, pink sheet stocks provide an additional medium for trading.
+- These stocks provide an additional medium for trading.
 And the more the mediums of trading, the higher the number of people who keep trading.
 This increases the liquidity of the stocks and the true price of the stock can be easily realized.

 - There is no limit on the share price minimum or the number of shareholders.
 They are also governed by the fewer number of regulatory bodies and they don’t even require annual shareholder meeting or a formal set of board members.
 From a company’s perspective raising money through pink sheets is an absolute delight in terms of freedom they go when compared to going IPO.

 - From an investor’s perspective, they are volatile.
 So, for those who are trying to trade, instead of invest in the long term, pink sheets might be a great option.
-There are pink sheets available for less than one dollar and the ticker rate is one cent.
+They are available for less than one dollar and the ticker rate is one cent.
 So even a movement of one cent in the stock price varies the profits by a good percentage.

 Some of the disadvantages are as follows: